 Unless Amazon brought PayPal.
 Then we are doomed!

 One element you should remember is the IP address of individuals that purchase multiple products and review them.
-If this becomes too obvious they are only purchasing these products from one company and reviewing 5 stars everytime, that is going to be a red flag.
+If this becomes too obvious they are only purchasing these products from one company and reviewing 5 stars every time, that is going to be a red flag.
 Just be careful, keep your reviewers spread out and ensure they never tell Amazon it was a paid review!
 If you want more ideas and techniques check out our site, or the full how to launch an Amazon business guide.

-Does Amazon Track IP Addresses?
+Do Amazon Track IP Addresses?

 Another question we get asked a lot is – does Amazon track specific IP addresses?
 The answer is yes, of course they do.
-Especially when it comes to review generation, there is a lot of data that suggests if you generate over 3 reviews on any specific product per day, these will likely not go live.
+Especially when it comes to review generation.
+There is a lot of data that suggests if you generate over 3 reviews on any specific product per day, these will likely not go live.
 Even worse, you may be flagged for a manual review, which you definitely do not want.

 Amazon Does Buy Social Data